Frequently asked questions regarding auditions for the MSU Spartan Marching Band

 Q: Do I need to make an appointment for my audition?

 A: YES.
-Please call 517-355-7654 and ask for Charlene Wagner.
-Charlene is the Band’s Administrative Assistant and Secretary.
-She will take your information, and put you on the list of those we expect to attend the audition.
+Please contact the band office at (517) 355-7654.
+They will take your information, and put you on the list of those we expect to attend the audition.

 Q: Where do I park on June 9?